 “With great power comes great responsibility.”
-It was true for Peter Parker in the Spider-Man of the early 2000’s, and it’s true for the AI/ML industry today in 2021.
+It was true for Peter Parker in the Spider-Man of the early 2000’s, and it’s true for the AI/ML industry today.

 Advances in AI are changing how we deliver healthcare services, how companies recruit and hire, how we shop online, how we police and administer justice, and just about everything in between.
 But the more we use AI to power and automate crucial parts of our daily lives, the more we need to be able to trust that these models are accurate, equitable, and high-performing.

 That’s why we’ve created a deep dive piece that explores the four major categories of bias that can affect AI/ML models - Responsible AI: How to Mitigate Bias in Your Training Data

 - distinguish between the four types of bias,